Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The probability monad on

 \subsection{Product and marginal probabilities}

-Here, we show that $P$ is a commutative monad as well by equipping it with a commutative strength transformation $s : X \times PY \to P(X \times Y)$.
+Here, we show that $P$ is a commutative monad by equipping it with a commutative strength.
 This in particular implies that we have a natural transformation $PX \times PY \to P(X\times Y)$ implementing the formation of product probability measures.
-This is a non-trivial statement due to the discrepancy between the Borel $\sigma$-algebra on $X\times Y$ and the product of the Borel $\sigma$-algebras on $X$ and $Y$, and even if the Borel product measure exists, it is a priori unclear whether it is $\tau$-smooth.
+This is a non-trivial statement due to the discrepancy between the Borel $\sigma$-algebra on $X\times Y$ and the product of the Borel $\sigma$-algebras on $X$ and $Y$, which leads to known subtleties with the formation of product measures~\cite{borelproduct}.

-As for the monad multiplication, this strength $X \times PY \to P(X \times Y)$ is inherited from the strength of $V$.
-And while we only need to prove that the strength of $V$ restricts to $P$, it is more convenient to first construct the map $X \times PY \to P(X \times Y)$ explicitly.
+As with the monad multiplication, this strength $X \times PY \to P(X \times Y)$ is inherited from the strength of $V$.
+While we only need to prove that the strength of $V$ restricts to $P$, it is more convenient to first construct the strength map $s : X \times PY \to P(X \times Y)$ explicitly, which we denote by the same symbol as for $V$.